 T-1.
 Arizona Cardinals, Carolina Panthers, Houston Texans and Green Bay Packers – $20

 6. Cincinnati Bengals – $20.50

 T-7.
 New Orleans Saints and Tennessee Titans – $29.00

 Want to go see the Minnesota Vikings play?
 It’s going to cost you $100 to park your car.
 I’d recommend taking an cab…

 Bust out the throwback jersey, ice up the coolers and head out to the stadium.
-The NFL season is in full swing and those seats aren’t going to fill themselves.
+The NFL never sleeps and those seats aren’t going to fill themselves.

 This article was originally published October 19, 2018.
 Figures and values represent research conducting from 2016 to 2020.